Colorado Bureau of Investigation

 The Colorado Bureau of Investigation, which performs background checks for firearm purchases, was involved in the case of Trader James Gowda, a firearms dealer for more than 20 years.
 It was described as the largest gun-trafficking case in history (as of 2000) by a Bureau of Alcohol, Tobacco and Firearms Denver office employee.
 Gowda sold thousands of firearms at gun shows, mostly without background check paperwork.
 Under federal law, every firearm dealer's customer is required to have a background check.
 Gowda only performed background checks with the CBI on 15 customers between 1994 and 1996 and, after he was indicted by a federal grand jury, no more than 10 gun customers between January 1999 and June 2000.
 The CBI conducts all Colorado background checks of gun buyers except for one four-month period in 1999.

 In 2004, the Rocky Mountain Gun Owners lobbied for a bill that would have erased the Colorado Bureau of Investigation's database of concealed-weapons permit holders.
 Prior to 2007 permit holders were classified as "persons of interest" by the CBI.
 In 2007 the CBI moved permit holders out of that classification.
 Despite previous extensions of the law that allowed for the statewide database, the General Assembly did not renew the database and instead let it sunset.

 CBI's Arvada lab was updated in 2016 with a "state-of-the-art forensic science laboratory" to improve their laboratory capability and efficiency in rape kit and toxicology testing.
 The $7 million renovation was funded by House Bill 1020 to ensure that the state met standards for rape kit testing.
 The Arvada laboratory, the largest of CBI's facilities, analyzes evidence from more than 10,000 cases and process more than 40,000 items of evidence each year.

+DNA Scandal

+The Bureau has been impacted by the conduct of a former CBI DNA scientist, Yvonne "Missy" Woods, who allegedly manipulated material facts and excluded exculpatory evidence.
+CBI has identified 652 cases impacted by Woods' data manipulation between 2008 and 2023.
+A review of her work from 1994 to 2008 is also underway.
+According to the Colorado Sun, prosecutors worry more than 1,000 convictions could have relied on dubious evidence.